Community Spotlight: Rehabilitation Services Volunteer Project (RSVP)

-At Michael P. Fleming & Associates, P.C., we want to celebrate those individuals and organizations that work hard to help others and enrich the quality of life in communities throughout the Greater Houston area.
+At Fleming Law, P.C., we want to celebrate those individuals and organizations that work hard to help others and enrich the quality of life in communities throughout the Greater Houston area.
 That is why we started our “Community Spotlight” series.
 Our goal is to call attention to the important contributions made by a wide range of groups throughout the region and to encourage others to become involved, too.

 RSVP: Providing Free Clinical Services and Medical Equipment to Those with Disabilities

 Rehabilitation Services Volunteer Project (RSVP) is an all-volunteer, non-profit organization that provides durable medical equipment and physical rehabilitation clinical services to those with disabilities in the Greater Houston area who lack health insurance and or means to afford care and equipment.
 According to the RSVP website, the organization’s vision is “a community in which people with disabilities lead lives of maximum independence, inclusion and meaning.”

 A group of rehabilitation professionals banded together to informally establish the organization in 2011.
 A year later, the group established RSVP as a tax-exempt, non-profit organization.
 In 2013, RSVP took the reins of Project Union, a group which donated durable medical equipment to those in need.
 Today, RSVP serves the under-resourced disabled community through two divisions:

 The Clinic Division (RSVP-Clinic)